nseon1/badads/README.md

 github doesnt "really" allow files over 50mb

 Basically i showed you can hijack an ai (like agent) via ads on a site; much more malicious if something like  full time operator came out

+works best on model with learn vision rather than something like OCR